brndnmtthws/thetagang/README.md

 installation of Python 3.8 or newer with the [`poetry`](https://python-poetry.org/) package manager.

+One more thing: to run this on a live account, you'll require enough capital to purchase at least 100 shares of the stocks or ETFs you choose.
+For example, if SPY is trading at $300/share you'd need $30,000 available.
+You can search for lower priced alternatives, but these tend to have low volume on options which may not be appropriate for this strategy.
+You should generally avoid low volume ETFs/stocks.
+If you don't have that kind of capital, you'll need to keep renting out your time to the capitalists until you can become a capitalist yourself.
+That's the way the pyramid scheme we call capitalism works.

 ## Installation

 *Before running ThetaGang, you should set up an IBKR paper account to test the